yashnair007/Consumer-Report-Models/README.md

 # Consumer-Report-Models

+All the outputs are visible in the Notebook itself.

 Overview

 This project performs text classification on the Consumer Complaint Database provided by the U.S. Consumer Financial Protection Bureau (CFPB).
 The goal is to classify consumer complaints into the following categories:

 0 - Credit reporting, repair, or other